 Early in my career I taught in a secondary school and I also did a lot of informal education and I really enjoyed that.
 And then it just so happened that I was living abroad.
 I happened to be living in Israel and I stumbled into doing work on a counselling hotline.
 It was a bit like the Samaritans and was aimed at university age students.
 And I really enjoyed this work and even though some of the calls were, at times, quite distressing, I loved the work.
 I really felt that I wanted to move my career in a more therapy direction.
 And that was about 13 or 14 years ago.
 And so I thought about taking various counselling courses and I took a course in life coaching and a course in Neuro-linguistic programming (NLP).
 And I enjoyed these immensely and I started seeing clients.
 At that time I noticed already that I was gravitating towards seeing people with addictive issues.
 Addictions have become a real specialty for me now, as a hypnotherapist working daily in London.

 I saw a lot of people with overeating or food relationship concerns or people who simply wanted to lose weight.
 It just felt right that the next step for me was to then train in hypnotherapy.
 So, when I came back to England, which was about 12 years ago, I trained to become a hypnotherapist in a small college in central London.
 And since then I have been working as a hypnotherapist, at times part time, but now full time, seeing clients in central and north London.
 I’m very pleased that I chose to train to become a hypnotherapist in London as I really love what I do.
-It suits me very well since I really enjoy analyzing and helping people, delving into the various reasons and underlying patterns for their behaviour.
+It suits me very well since I really enjoy analysing and helping people, delving into the various reasons and underlying patterns for their behaviour.
 I simply enjoy seeing people improve their lives and move in a positive direction.

 As well as seeing clients for overeating I also run a weight loss coaching training course.
 This is a specialised course equipping people with the skills to help people reduce emotional eating and overeating.
 The course uses NLP tools, life coaching perspectives and some extremely useful therapy exercise.
 I have taught the course to many students.
 I hope to teach it again very soon.